websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/data-cleanup.md

 When you're done using an obsolete Liferay app or capability, you can remove its data.
 You can use the Control Panel or a [configuration file](../../../system-administration/configuring-liferay/configuration-files-and-factories/using-configuration-files.md) to do data cleanup.

-Here's how to clean up obsolete data:
+Here's how to clean up data from obsolete features:

 1. In the *Control Panel*, navigate to *System Settings* &rarr; *Upgrades* (in the *Platform* category) &rarr; *Data Cleanup*.
 The Data Cleanup screen appears.